 Fair Value Measurement (ASC 820): Disclosure Framework - Changes to the Disclosure Requirements to Fair Value Measurement.
 In August 2018, the FASB issued ASU 2018-13 to amend fair value measurement disclosure requirements.
 This ASU removes the requirement for an entity to disclose the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, the entity's policy for the timing of transfers between levels, or the valuation processes for Level 3 fair value measurements.
 New disclosure requirements include the range and weighted average used to develop significant unobservable inputs and how the weighted average was calculated for recurring and nonrecurring Level 3 fair value measurements.
 For all entities, amendments are effective for annual reporting periods, and interim periods within annual periods, beginning after December 15, 2019.
 Early adoption is permitted for removed or modified disclosures, with delayed adoption allowed for additional disclosures required under this guidance.
 The Corporation elected to early adopt the removed and modified disclosure provisions as of December 31, 2018.
-Additional disclosures required under this guidance will be adopted for interim reporting in 2020.
+Additional disclosures required under this guidance will be effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period.

 Financial Instruments-Credit Losses (ASC 326): Measurement of Credit Losses on Financial Instruments.
 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses, Measurement of Credit Losses on Financial Instruments.
 This ASU introduces a new credit loss methodology, which replaces the incurred credit loss model with the Current Expected Credit Losses (CECL) model.
-Under CECL, lifetime expected credit losses are estimated for financial instruments measured at amortized cost based on relevant factors, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
+Under CECL, lifetime expected credit losses are estimated at inception and over the life of financial instruments measured at amortized cost based on relevant factors, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 This ASU also modifies the accounting for expected credit losses related to certain purchased financial assets with deterioration in credit quality since origination and available-for-sale debt securities.
-ASU 2016-13, as amended by ASU 2018-19 and ASU 2019-05, is effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period, and early adoption permitted for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period.
+ASU 2016-13, as amended by ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, and ASU 2019-11, is effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period.